IzzySoft/iFAQMaker/README.md

 You can find an API reference in the `doc/api/` sub-directory of this project.
 The documentation itself is using *iFAQMaker*: so simply place the entire project inside your web tree, and invoke the `index.php` with your web browser.

+**Note:** Except for adding this README, *iFAQMaker* hasn't been updated since 2008, and probably will not be updated anymore.
+I've just decided to leave it „for reference“ as an „archived repo“ at Github before removing it from my server.